Chrisfufu/laravel6/README.md

 5. cgr laravel/installer
 6. cgr cretueusebiu/valet-windows
 7. http://mayakron.altervista.org/wikibase/show.php?id=AcrylicWindows10Configuration
+    7.1 remember to diable the internet onece, and then enable it.
 8. valet install
 9. create a folder to store the project repo, then type valet install